MISSIONS

 We share God’s love with the world by partnering with local, national, and global organizations, diverse in their missions and locations.
 They share a common goal of Christ love in action.
 We send our members into these partnerships in fun, creative ways.
 Engage partners have structured ongoing and unique opportunities to serve together, whether through tutoring, family fun nights, work projects, social interaction, or mission trips.

-Offering your God-given time and talent to these worthy partners will change you forever.
+We invite you to learn more about all of our mission partners, and take the next step.
+Discover how offering your God-given time and talent to these worthy partners will change you forever.

 How can I get involved?